J-Porton/gov-design-history-basic-with-sections/app/reference-page-one.md

 ---

 ## What is this page about?
 The purpose of this page is to show the markdown supported by this toolkit.
-This toolkit is based off the excellent [https://bat-design-history.netlify.app/]('Become a teacher') design history created by the Deparment for Education team.
+This toolkit is based off the excellent [https://bat-design-history.netlify.app/]('Become a teacher') design history created by the Department for Education team.

 ## HEADINGS